rathrio/concurrency-multi-core-programming-and-data-processing/assignments/assignment5/README.txt

 For testing I initially started out with implementing a sequential version of the effect to use as a reference.

+The images were generated with GIMP, as you recommended.
+I parsed the files manually.
+It requires them to be in the one-column format.

 For the examples in this directory it doesn't pay off to use multiple threads.
 I deliberately timed the effects end-to-end, and the concurrent versions tend to be slower, most likely because of the synchronization overhead.